-Every organization should have a defined organization structure in order to work efficiently and achieve its business goals.
-Some say that without a defined organization type and structure that helps support its objectives, that organization will not succeed.
-As a project manager, this will help you identify the stakeholders and other team
+Every organization should have a well-defined organizational structure in order to work efficiently and achieve its business objectives.
+Some say that without a defined organization type and structure that helps support its goals, that organization will not succeed.
+As a project manager, this will help you identify the stakeholders and other team.

 Here is the list of different types of organisations that will help you understand which type of organization you’re working with: